mwb249/taxparcel-geoenrich/README.md

 ```bash
 conda create --clone arcgispro-py3 --prefix "C:\Program Files\ArcGIS\bin\Python\envs\taxparcel-geoenrich"
 ```
-It will take a few minutes to create the environment.
+It will take a few minutes to create the new environment.

 Once the environment is created, activate it to install some additional modules.
 ```bash
 proswap taxparcel-geoenrich
 ```
-Use the requirements.txt file to install additional required modules
+Use the requirements.txt file to install the additional required modules.
 ```bash
 conda install --file C:/Users/<user>/<python_scripts>/taxparcel-geoenrich/requirements.txt
 ```